shixiao/cs426-spring2023-labs/lab0/lab0.md

 **Submission deadline: 23:59 ET Wednesday Feb 1, 2023**

 **Submission logistics** Submit as a `.tar.gz` archive on Canvas named after your NetID.
-E.g., `xs66.tar.gz`

-Your submission for this lab should include the following files:
+E.g., `xs66.tar.gz` which should contain a folder named after you NetID with the following files:

 ```
   discussions.txt
   profile_striped_num_cpu_times_two.png